simon-ritchie/apysc/docs_src/source/point2d.md

 # Point2D

-This page will explain the `Point2D` class.
+This page explains the `Point2D` class.

 ## What is the Point2D class?

-The `Point2D` class is the basic 2D coordinates class interface.
-This handles the x-coordinate and y-coordinate.
-This is used, for example, the `Polygon` class drawing to specify each vertex point.
+The `Point2D` class is the 2D coordinates class interface.
+This interface handles the x-coordinate and y-coordinate.
+This interface is used, for example, the `Polygon` class drawing to specify each vertex point.

 ## Basic usage

-The `Point2D` class constructor requires two parameters, the `x` and `y`.
-Both parameters type is the Python built-in `int` or `Int`.
+The `Point2D` class constructor requires the `x` and `y` arguments.
+Both parameters type is the Python built-in `int` or `Int`\.

 ```py
 # runnable